VuThach3001/C_Programming/learning/section-9/75_mastering_function_definitions_and_prototypes_in_c.md

-# Section 7: Mastering Program Flow Control with C Language Constructs
+# Section 9: Demystifying Function Parameters, Returns, and Scope in C

 ## Topic: Mastering Functions Definitions and Prototypes in C
 ## Date: 04/07/2025